garciaErick/blog/_posts/2020-07-15-metadata-test.md

 ## This is a test for metadata
-So imagine this is some recipe and this is where the magic happens:
+So imagine this is some recipe page and inside of it we have some @type: Recipe metadata, from the snippet which will enable us to get rich pins from supported websites such as [this one](https://www.pinterest.com.mx/pin/706924472751471915/)
-* Ingredient 1
-* Ingredient 2

 ```html
 <script type="application/ld+json">